Civil liberties do not vanish with unethical gain, nor do a child’s best interests navigate with fraudulent influence.

 "Adoption statutes are to be strictly construed in favor of maintaining a natural parent’s rights."
 In re Adoption of B.M.W., 268 Kan.
 871, 874 (Kan.
 2000); et al.

-The trial court, "It was during the same time that he was helping his mother and grandmother.
-And, candidly, that's a moral responsibility and society appreciates it, but unlike 59-2136 that requires and has a legal responsibility, there is no legal responsibility to help the mother and grandmother.
-There is a moral responsibility, but the legal responsibility resides in 59-2136."
+The trial court, “It was during the same time that he was helping his mother and grandmother.
+And, candidly, that's a moral responsibility and society appreciates it, but unlike 59-2136 that requires and has a legal responsibility, there is no legal responsibility to help the mother and grandmother.”

-The court had made this offensively condemnatory statement knowing that the mother of this child had no financial obligations for most of the pregnancy and had refused most of the support that father offered.
+The court made this offensively condemnatory statement knowing that the mother had no financial obligations for most of the pregnancy and refused most of the support that this father provided.

 “Every time we turn our heads the other way when we see the law flouted, when we tolerate what we know to be wrong, when we close our eyes and ears to the corrupt because we are too busy or too frightened, when we fail to speak up and speak out, we strike a blow against freedom and decency and justice.” ― Robert F. Kennedy, June 6, 1966